mrchimp/tock/readme.md

 ### 2) Instantiate a Tock ###

 Now we write some Javascript.
-First we'll need to create a new instance of Tock and assign it to a variable called *timer*.
+First we'll create a new instance of Tock and assign it to a variable called *timer*.

     var timer = new Tock();